 Other useful tools: Garden Secateurs

-Mark your drill bit to the appropriate depth for the wall you wish to treat.
+Mark your drill bit to finish 10mm from the width of the wall you wish to treat.
 A good quality 12mm Masonry Drill Bit is recommended for enhanced debris removal.
 Set your drill to rotary hammer mode and attach the suitably marked drill bit.

 Identify the lowest horizontal mortar course that is accessible and continuous.
 Drill holes to the full recommended depth, at regular 120mm spacing along the wall.
 As the drill bit approaches the final 40mm of the intended hole depth, make sure to reduce the pressure you are putting on the drill.
 Excessive drilling pressure on the rotary hammer setting can result in damage to the far side of the wall.